-Compensation of Members of Our Board of Directors and Senior Management
+Compensation of Members of Our Board of Directors and Senior Management their services on our board of directors.

-Only William Ringo, a former member of our board of directors, and Mr. Jensen received compensation for their services as board members during the fiscal year ended December 31, 2013.
-Board members who were employees of our company or affiliated with our principal shareholders did not receive any compensation for their services on our board of directors.
 The aggregate compensation paid to Messrs.
-Ringo and Jensen for their board service was &85,226, consisting of: (i) board fees (cash) of &45,479, and (ii) share-based payments of &39,747.
+Ringo and Jensen for their board service was €85,226, consisting of: (i) board fees (cash) of €45,479, and (ii) share-based payments of €39,747.
 Share-based payments reflect the 2013 expenses of warrants granted in or before 2013.
-During 2013, Mr. Jensen also received fees of &19,429 for consulting services performed for our company.
+During 2013, Mr. Jensen also received fees of €19,429 for consulting services performed for our company.
 In June 2013, Mr. Jensen joined our company as general counsel, after which no board or consulting fees were paid to Mr. Jensen.